MaxChinni/BitstampPHP/README.md

 A basic PHP API wrapper class and a CLI for the [Bitstamp REST API v2](https://www.bitstamp.net/api/).
 Please refer to [their documentation](https://www.bitstamp.net/api/) for all calls explained.

+## Disclaimer

+No guarantee or warranty implied.
+Use at your own risk.
+Be careful to set the right parameters expecially when placing orders.

 ## Usage

 ### CLI usage examples